cybersemics/em/README.md

           ├─Bullet
           └─StaticThought
             ├─ThoughtAnnotation
+            │ └─StaticSuperscript
+            └─Editable
             │ └─Superscript
-            └─Editable
 ```

-- `<Content>` - a root container that defines the margins of the thoughtspace and handles clicking on empty space.
+- `<Content>` - Root container that defines the margins of the thoughtspace and handles clicking on empty space.
-- `<LayoutTree>` - a root container that defines the margins of the thoughtspace and handles clicking on empty space.
+- `<LayoutTree>` - Renders all visible thoughts as absolutely positioned siblings to allow for conditional rendering of ancestors, list virtualization, and cross-hierarchy animation.
 - `<VirtualThought>` - Conditionally renders a shim when the thought is hidden by autofocus.
 The shim is a simple div with a height attribute matching the thought's height.
 - `<ThoughtContainer>` - Contains the Bullet, ThoughtAnnotation, and StaticThought for a single thought.
 - `<Bullet>` - This is, unsurprisingly, the bullet of the thought.